mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

     mamba install conda-forge::copernicusmarine --yes

-To upgrade the Toolbox with mamba (or conda):
+To upgrade the toolbox with mamba (or conda):

 .. code-block:: bash